 Like too much weight, too much debt limits life’s options – your financial future, peace of mind, relationships … you name it.
 And like losing weight, undoing debt damage isn’t a cake walk… or something you can do quickly.

 Fortunately there’s better options than having to file chapter 7 or 13 bankruptcy.
-Below we identified 12-steps to help you get out of debt fast.

 Hopefully, you don’t have to cut back on your spending to such an extent that it hurts.
 In fact, penny pinching just a few dollars a month can make a huge difference.